-Or if you would rather download the source code as a zip file, select the x-telehealth branch and then click ‘Download Zip’ which appears as a drop down on the ‘Code’ button.
+Or if you would rather download the source code as a zip file, click ‘Download Zip’ which appears as a drop down on the ‘Code’ button.
 You will need to unzip the file before you can build the application.

 Other options exist, GitHub is very flexible :)